esphome/esphome-docs/components/sensor/statistics.rst

   - By default, its ``state_class`` is ``measurement``, and its ``device_class`` is ``duration``.
   - By default, it inherits ``entity_category`` from the source sensor.
   - The ``unit_of_measurement`` is the configured ``time_unit``.

+- ``lambda`` sensor:

+  - Returns a custom lambda sensor value using a lambda template.
+  - By default, it inherits ``entity_category`` from the source sensor.

 - ``max`` sensor: